caleb-stahl/cs190n_Team1_Final_Project/README.md

 ### Twitch Data
 1. Use [PINOT](https://github.com/pinot) and [netUnicorn](https://github.com/netUnicorn) to capture streaming data (or use the data we captured).
 Optionally, you can use a tool like WireShark or Tshark to get packet caputures.
-2. PreProcess the data you captured with data (See below)
+2. PreProcess the data you captured with `data_preprocessing.ipynb` file.
+(See below)
 3. Place the packet captures in the `data/twitch` directory.

 ---